 “Over the years, some excellent research and guidelines have been produced for best practice continence care but this work has often stalled as it has not translated into a clear commissioning plan for a local continence pathway.”

-Will the Minister ensure that every local authority and every health authority has to have a clear continence pathway?
+Will the Minister ensure that every local authority and every health authority has a clear continence pathway?
 That is not a big ask; they should be doing it already.
 Can we make sure that such pathways are now in place?

 Continence services in the UK vary in quantity and availability, with a report in 2010 concluding that patients were faced with a “life sentence” of suffering due to non-existent or poor diagnosis, a lack of treatment plans and poorly co-ordinated care.
 Earlier this year, a Paediatric Continence Forum audit established that only 41% of clinical commissioning groups and health boards provide all four main continence services and product provision.
 That is absolutely shocking.